lancedb/lance/docs/read_and_write.rst

     import lance

     dataset = lance.dataset("./alice_and_bob.lance")
-    dataset.update(dict(name = "'Bob'"), where="name = 'Blob'")
+    dataset.update({"name": "'Bob'"}), where="name = 'Blob'")

 The update values are SQL expressions, which is why ``'Bob'`` is wrapped in single quotes.
-This means we use complex expressions that reference existing columns if we wish.
+This means we can use complex expressions that reference existing columns if we wish.
 For example, if two years have passed and we wish to update the ages of Alice and Bob in the same example, we could write: